journeyman33/k8s-resume-blog/content/post/readme.md

 A convenient next step after setting up git and github is to use Github Actions as part of the CI/CD implementation to automate the build process.
 The workflow arrows on this diagram are a best practice goal.
 <!-- After that, setting up Flux or ArgoCD provides a full CI/CD GitOps environment. -->

-While the mysql image, mariadb:lts remains fixed, it is the ecom-web image that gets  continously built.
+While the mysql image, mariadb:lts remains fixed, it is the ecom-web image that gets  continuously built.

 <!-- The [Docker commands](docker_commands.md) in the MYNOTES menus shows the process of building a new ecom-web image and pushing it to Gihub.